SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-rna-vaccines.md

   [the WHO report]({{ site.baseurl }}/assets/2021-04-08-reading-mrna-vaccines-11889.doc)
   from the International Nonproprietary Names Programme in September 2020 (though the original now seems to have been moved somewhere else).
-- mRNA consists of a chain of 4 nucleoties/bases: adenosine (A), cytosine (C), guanine (G), and uracil (U).
+- RNA consists of a chain of 4 nucleoties/bases: adenosine (A), cytosine (C), guanine (G), and uracil (U).
 So the sequence above (almost) tells you how to put those 4 nucleotides together to make something.
 That "something" gets fed through a ribosome, which through outrageous Rube Goldberg machinery, assembles a corresponding protein out of amino acids.
 The proteins go off and do all sorts of things, like mostly everything.
-- In order for a ribosome to recognize mRNA a meaningful, there has to be a recognition handshake: this is the GA cap at the front.
+- In order for a ribosome to recognize RNA a meaningful, there has to be a recognition handshake: this is the GA cap at the front.
 To a ribosome, this means: "you can process this".
   So that's the "cap" thing on the left end, where a ribosome starts looking.
 I dislike comparisons to computer code, since those are inevitably misleading, but this really does look like a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
-- Now, I just got done telling you an mRNA sequence was a string of letters from the alphabet of ACGU.
+- Now, I just got done telling you an RNA sequence was a string of letters from the alphabet of ACGU.
 But&hellip; what's that thing that looks like a capital Greek &Psi;
   doing in there?
 [Well!]({{ site.baseurl}}/moderna-vaccine-passes-vrbpac-review/#fn2)
   - Your body realio-trulio despises the idea of foreign DNA or RNA running around loose.